The Hidden Cost of Untreated Eating Disorders: Academic Interruptions

 But underneath the surface, something else is happening.

-Eating disorders don’t just affect physical health; they quietly erode focus, memory, motivation, and emotional stability.
+Eating disorders don’t just affect physical health; they can also interfere with focus, memory, motivation, and emotional stability [1,2].
 Over time, this can derail academic goals, delay graduation, and disrupt long-term dreams.

 This is the hidden cost: academic potential slowly slipping away.